anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ## Application Examples {#app-examples}

-The following examples are intended to motivate the support of different enrollment approaches in general and asynchronous enrollment specifically, by introducing industrial applications cases, which could leverage BRSKI as such but also require support of asynchronous operation as intended with BRSKI-AE.
+The following examples are intended to motivate the support of different enrollment protocol approaches in general and asynchronous enrollment specifically, by introducing industrial applications cases, which could leverage BRSKI as such but also require support of asynchronous operation as intended with BRSKI-AE.